suprit-kumar/blogApp2020/README.md

 # Requirements to run this project locally
 -------------------------------------------
 * Clone the project
 * Install the requirements which mentioned in requirements.txt file.
-You can ignore such unnecessary requirements accoring to your environment variable.
+You can ignore such unnecessary requirements according to your environment variable.
 * Install postgreSQL locally
 * Create database in your local
 * Add the database properties in setting.py file